fuxingloh/turbo-plan/README.md

-# turbo-plan
+# Turbo Plan

-"turbo run $task --dry=json" into workflow matrix
+Plan turbo run tasks in a separate action to run them parallel in a matrix job.